About the Translational Research Training in Hematology Program

 - Mentor is defined as the research supervisor at that institution.

-- TRTH is designed for trainees that are preparing to initiate, or have recently initiated, their independent research careers and therefore those with less than 1-2 years of postdoctoral research experience are not eligible.
+- TRTH is not designed for those with less than 2 years of postdoctoral research experience.

 - Applicants working primarily on clinical research projects will not be considered.

 - Applicants cannot receive multiple career development opportunities in the same program year.
-Participation in the TRTH program will disqualify the applicant for a Research award, CRTI program or other funding opportunities provided by ASH that start in the same calendar year as TRTH.
+Participation in the TRTH program will disqualify the applicant for a Research award, CRTI program or other funding opportunities provided by ASH that start in the same calendar year that TRTH starts.
 However, awards may be given to previous award winners in subsequent years.

 - Applicants who have been accepted to ASH's Clinical Research Training Institute (CRTI) program and are still within the CRTI program year are not eligible to apply for the TRTH program until after completion of the CRTI year.